 Construction this Week

-WEEK BEGINNING Sep 11, 2023 - PLEASE NOTE: SCHEDULE IS SUBJECT TO CHANGE.
+WEEKS BEGINNING December 4 and 11, 2023 - PLEASE NOTE: SCHEDULE IS SUBJECT TO CHANGE.

 - PG&E Monterey Substation Electrical Equipment Upgrade – Fact Sheet - PG&E is working to upgrader their electrical equipment at the Monterey Substation (498 Del Monte Avenue - just across from the Harbor) running from mid-August to December 2022 to excavate and backfill soils in preparation for a state-of-the-art substation installation between January 2023 and mid-2024.
 During the excavation and backfilling, PG&E will have an average of 30 trucks entering and exiting the substation Monday through Friday 9:00 AM to 3:00 PM, as well as some weekends.
 They will be on-site to direct pedestrian and vehicle traffic around the substation.
 (Not a City Project)